AntonFagerberg/antonfagerberg.github.io/_posts/2018-01-01-scala-streams-out-of-memory.markdown

 With `filter` you have to worry about how many elements that are going to be memoized in between the elements which the predicate returns true for.

-Running the following code with `-Xmx10m` will thrown `OutOfMemoryError`:
+Running the following code with `-Xmx10m` will throw an `OutOfMemoryError`:

 ```scala
 object MemoryTest extends App {